 The school day is purposeful and busy.
 Whether pupils are in formal lessons, Games sessions, study periods, clinics, music lessons or off-site engaged in community service or one of the many timetabled field trips, from 8:55am to 3:50pm, all pupils should be actively engaged in activities to develop knowledge and skills and maximise their potential for the future.

 On the top floor of the building, commanding fantastic views across Oxford, pupils can work independently in one of our two study suites.
-Our Sixth Form Café boasts one of the best cups of coffee in East Oxford and the smell of freshly baked pastries and cookies fills the common room and surrounding corridors at 8:00am, drawing in almost as many staff as it does pupils!
+Our Sixth Form Café boasts one of the best cups of coffee in East Oxford and the smell of freshly baked pastries and cookies fills the common room and surrounding corridors at 8:00am, drawing in almost as many staff as it does students!

 Break and lunch provide predictable periods for everyone to relax for a short time, but so many of our pupils continue to cram these periods with additional clubs and societies that of our 300+ pupils in the Sixth Form, it’s rare to see more than a handful sitting down at any one time.